dgcloud/AlfrescoDataListDownload/README.md

 Building
 ========
-The current version works with Alfresco Enterprise 4.1.4 and newer, Alfresco Community and Enterprise 4.2.x, and Alfresco Community and Enterprise/One 5.0.x.
-It ought to be fine for 5.1 and newer too, but that hasn't been tested.
+The current version works Alfresco Community 5.2.x.
+It ought to be fine for 6.0 and newer too, but that hasn't been tested.

-Note that due to a breaking change in the DataModel API in late 2012, earlier versions of Alfresco are no longer supported.
-For a version to work with those older Alfresco's, use a version of this library from early 2013 instead.

-Note also that as this builds as an AMP, it won't necessarily apply easily to Alfresco 5.2 or Alfresco 6 builds, which are moving towards using Jars and Jar Modules.
-Some changes may be needed in late 2016 once the plan for thos is clear!

-To build, simply run "ant", and the two AMPs will be produced in the /build/dist/ directory.
+To build, simply run "mvn clean install", and the two JARs will be produced in the target directories.
 Install them to Share and the Alfresco Repository wars as normal.

 Installation
 ============
-Once you have built both the AMPs, install them to the respective WARs using the MMT jar, and restart Tomcat.
-You'll do something like
+Once you have built both the JARs, install them to the simply copying them into the /modules/plataform and /modules/share folders.

-   java -jar alfresco-mmt.jar install DataListDownloadRepo.amp alfresco.war
-   java -jar alfresco-mmt.jar install DataListDownloadShare.amp share.war

 The export is handled by a site dashlet.
 On the site where you would like to export Data Lists, Customise the Dashboard and add the **DataList Export** Dashlet to your site.
 No configuration is required, just pick the DataList you'd like to export and the format to export in!

-(Adding a "Download" option to the datalist actions menu section, next to "New Item" and "Selected Items" is a TODO)

 License
 =======